 You can make a complaint anonymously, though it might make it harder for us to investigate.
 We’ll always ask your permission before we pass details of a complaint from Girlguiding HQ to your local Girlguiding team.

 Read our Complaints procedure to find out more about making an anonymous complaint.

 Monitoring and learning

-We report all complaints that lead to formal investigation under the complaints procedure at local guiding level to the local county commissioner and the country/region office on a quarterly basis.
-The country/region office will report their local complaint data to HQ on a quarterly basis, to help Girlguiding identify and address emerging issues.
-Any high-risk complaints must be reported to the HQ complaints team immediately.
+We regularly report all complaints that lead to formal investigation under our Complaints procedure at local guiding level to the local county commissioner and the country/region office.